 Fasting helps us enter ‘betwixt and between’ state.
 The shift in perception that emerges can help us to be more present to ourselves and Nature’s messages.
 Fasting is recommended and optional.

 If you'd like to know more do feel free to get in touch.
-We're both happy to have a conversation about the details of this programme and our appro
+Adrian and I are both very happy to have a conversation about the details of this programme and our approach.

 Tuesday 15th October – Sunday 20th October 2019